Visiting the Fries museum in Bruges, Belgium

 After learning more about the different types of potatoes and fries, I was intrigued by a truly impressive collection of related memorabilia.
 Rows of old chip fryers and chip adverts following on from room after room of odd shaped potatoes, cartoons with chips in, and models of people digging up potatoes really made for a pretty uninspiring walk-through.

-Tip: keep an eye out for the videos of musical instruments made from potatoes being played!
+Tip: keep an eye out for the videos of musical instruments made from potatoes being playes!

 In the end you can visit the medieval cellars of the museum and sample some fries.
 The shop boasts a large menu.
 You get a discount on the fries with the entrance ticket, but this just brings them to the price of fries on the street stalls.
 For beverages, quite an array of soft drinks and beers are available.
 At the exit, there’s also a small gift shop with a selection of souvenirs to suit all pockets.